 waterways because without them there would be little nesting habitat for water birds or water available for wildlife.
 For decades Ducks Unlimited has worked closely with landowners to maintain and build

 new dams to create critical wildlife habitat, including on TK Ranch.
 We have four large Ducks Unlimited dams that provide riparian habitat for many species from toads, salamanders and frogs to countless

 ducks, geese, pelicans and other birds.
 Beavers and muskrats also frequent these large wetland areas.
 We manage these riparian habitats carefully to ensure they're not degraded by cattle.
 Part of our

-We have also signed 30 year Prairie Care Agreements with Ducks Unlimited to ensure upland habitat near the dams is protected from haying or grazing so that young birds have adequate nesting time to fledge.
+commitment included signing 30 year Prairie Care Agreements to ensure upland habitat near these dams was protected from haying or grazing so that young birds would have adequate nesting time to fledge.

 The plaque below stands north of our home near a large dam created in 1973.
 It was placed there to thank Harold Siebens who contributed the money to build what we call Siebens Lake and to TK Biggs for